So you are driving the Road to Hana on your own!

 And if you decide to take the less-traveled back road to Hana, then you can even find shorelines that you can drive straight up to.

-Can you get to the Road to Hana by bus?
+Can you take a bus to the Road to Hana?

 No, you can’t really do the Road to Hana by public bus.